 What are the advantages of an implant supported bridge?

-This technique offers many advantages over traditional dentures.
+These types of dentures offer many advantages over traditional dentures.

-Easy to care for, this solution can simulate the look and feel of natural teeth and stay fixed in place with the implants acting as anchors.
-Patients will not experience the typical rocking and movement or gum irritation associated with dentures.
+Easy to care for, dentures anchored with implants can simulate the look and feel of natural teeth.
+Fixed in place, these dentures will not rock and move, and patients will not experience gum irritation that is traditionally associated with dentures.

 Dental implant placement can also help alleviate the sunken look that can occur with bone loss in the jaw by stimulating bone growth in the area around the implant.
 This process can also help prevent future bone loss.